All Episodes

 Not one of those soldiers on there has got a weapon.

-You know the the the there's a female soldier looking through her binoculars, like a b a Bosnian peacekeeper looking through her b uh binoculars at the sub irregulars coming to, you know, coming to take the machete to her stomach towards her.
+You know, there's a female soldier looking through her binoculars, like a Bosnian peacekeeper looking through her binoculars at the Serb irregulars coming to take the machete to her stomach towards her.

 She hasn't got a gun.

-And then there's a little wizened old first world war veteran uh being helped to a remembrance day step ceremony, all bent over and stooped.
+And then there's a little wizened old First World War veteran being helped to a Remembrance Day ceremony, all bent over and stooped.

-None of the soldiers on the five dollar bill honoring Canadian Armed Forces has got a weapon.
+None of the soldiers on the $5 bill honoring Canadian Armed Forces has got a weapon.

-That tells you a lot about the psychology of uh of uh uh uh of the Canadian of the official Canadian attitude to its military these days.
+That tells you a lot about the psychology of the official Canadian attitude to its military these days.

-Yeah, i and it's one of these things where I I would like to see that change, but as of this point, I mean i it's just it it's very scary that Canada has to be taking the lead on this mission when when Canada doesn't have a history of getting involved in the conflicts, it needs to.
+But as of this point, I mean, it's very scary that Canada has to be taking the lead on this mission when Canada doesn't have a history of getting involved in the conflicts it needs to.

-Oh, oh Andrew, don't uh d thanks for your call, by the way.
+Oh, Andrew, don't thanks for your call, by the way.

-I gotta I gotta run because we've got an EIB profit said to cover you up.
+I've got to run because we've got an EIB profit said to Kavier.

 But don't worry about a thing.

-The fact that Obama has now transferred operational control of the uh of the kinetic scope limited action over Libya is the surest sign that things are just gonna be going swimmingly by now.
+The fact that Obama has now transferred operational control of the Kinetic Scope Limited action over Libya is the surest sign that things are just going to be going swimmingly by now.

-Because uh as as he said, what what really ca what really legitimizes this war is that it's got the approval of the Arab League.
+Because as he said, what really legitimizes this war is that it's got the approval of the Arab League.

-Uh if you've got the approval of the Arab League and Canada, you're pretty much covered uh on all fronts.
+If you've got the approval of the Arab League and Canada, you're pretty much covered on all fronts.

 I'll be here tomorrow.

-Don't forget Rush returns live, fit, fresh, and rested Monday at twelve.
+Don't forget, Rush returns live, fit, fresh, and rested, Monday at 12.

-Devastated to report the the climate of hate that is out there.
+I'm devastated to report, devastated to report the climate of hate that is out there.

 And then I mentioned the Scottish Muslim lady who found the word Allah inscribed on the inside of her potato in Arabic.